 Fibromuscular dysplasia (FMD) is a non-atherosclerotic, non-inflammatory vascular disease that most commonly affects the renal and internal carotid arteries but has been described in almost every arterial bed in the body.
-It may be entirely asymptomatic and discovered incidentally or it may present with a variety of symptoms.
+It may be entirely asymptomatic and discovered incidentally through imaging or it may present with a variety of symptoms.
 In addition, little is known about the prevalence and natural history of FMD.

 Eva Kline Rogers, RN, MSN, NP